mohamedmaged1/Islamic-RAG/README.md

 ### Install Python using Anaconda
 1) Download and install Anaconda from [here] (https://www.anaconda.com/download)
-2) create a new environment using the following command:
+2) Create a new environment using the following command:
-'''bash
+''' bash
 $ conda create -n yalla python=10.0
 '''
 3) Activate the environment: